saeedbidi/Text-Classification-with-NLP/README.md

 # Financial Text Classification

-The project involves text classification, specifically focusing on financial news categorization.
-The primary objective is to build a classifier using the Naive Bayes algorithm to predict the category of financial news articles.
-The dataset used for training and testing is sourced from the Reuters corpus, encompassing categories such as earnings ('earn'), acquisitions ('acq'), and natural gas ('nat-gas').
+The project focuses on text classification, specifically geared towards **categorising** financial news articles.
+The primary goal is to develop classifiers using the **Naive Bayes algorithm**, **Logistic Regression**, and **Random Forest** for predicting the category of financial news, leveraging a dataset sourced from the Reuters corpus.
+The dataset covers various categories, such as earnings ('earn'), acquisitions ('acq'), and natural gas ('nat-gas').
 The implementation includes the following key steps:

 1. Data Retrieval and Exploration: